florian/jQuery.x18n/README.md

 In case you are not familiar with x18n, you should take a look at the [getting started guide](https://github.com/js-coder/x18n/wiki/Getting-started) for the general usage of x18n itself.

-jQuery.x18n contains x18n and jQuery.x18n itself, so you don't need to include x18n by yourself.
+jQuery.x18n contains x18n and jQuery.x18n itself, so you don't need to include x18n by yourself. jQuery.x18n doesn't need any jQuery modules, just the jQuery basis.

 ## `$.fn.x18n`